UCSC-REAL/DS2/README.md

-# Intern Project: Improving Data Efficiency via Curating LLM-Driven Rating Systems

----

-## LLM Data Selection Pipeline
+# LLM Data Selection Pipeline
 More recent methods have begun to directly leverage the most powerful LLM GPT-4 as data selectors, utilizing their ability to score and filter large-scale datasets with greater precision.
 However, like human annotations, these machine-generated labels (scores) may still be inaccurate or contain LLM-level biases.
 Applying these raw labels directly in the data selection process without considering the potential label noise may result in a sub-optimal case.